zzottel/feed2red/README.md

 FeedURL, though that doesn't make much sense in most cases.
 You can then override them in each [FEED] section with values specific for that feed.

-Every [FEED] section inherits everything from the previous [DEFAULTS] section, but nothing from previous [FEED] sections.
+Every [FEED] section inherits everything from the latest [DEFAULTS] section, but nothing from previous [FEED] sections.

 Case doesn't matter.
 Comment sign is # and makes the rest of the line a comment.